format> composing pairs, the

 * The OTHER format is "American 6x13" --which mounts up (typically) on 5" wide cards (just heavy photo paper is often rigid enough) and is over-all about a 71% reduction of a standard stereograph (or: "viewcard").

-same "view" (taking that to mean the entire card or folder artifact) by
+formats on the same "view" (taking that to mean the entire card or folder

-simply reducing a copy of the Holmes-Bates original and placing it on the
+artifact) by simply reducing a copy of the Holmes-Bates original and placing

 Here's how to do it almost totally with your computer: